sveinse/lumina/contrib/docker/README.md

 3. **Create Docker image**

-   Then chose one or more target machines that you'd like to create build root image for.
-It will create Docker images named `broot:<VARIANT>`
+   Then chose one or more target machines that you'd like to create build image for.
+It will create Docker images named `lub:<VARIANT>`

    ```
-   # Raspberry Pi Build root (broot:rpi)
+   # Raspberry Pi Build image (lub:rpi)
-   ./setup-rpi <IMAGE.img>
+   ./setup-docker-lub-rpi <IMAGE.img>

-   # Ubuntu armhf 16.04 Xenial build root (broot:xu)
+   # Ubuntu armhf 16.04 Xenial build image (lub:xu)
-   ./setup-xu
+   ./setup-docker-lub-xu

-   # Ubuntu native 16.04 Xenial build root (broot:xenial)
+   # Ubuntu native 16.04 Xenial build image (lub:xenial)
-   ./setup-xenial
+   ./setup-docker-lub-xenial
    ```

-   **Note:** The `setup-rpi` script will require sudo root access to be able to read the files from the SD-Card image.
-Please inspect the script if you want to inspect the operations.
+   **Note:** The `setup-docker-lub-rpi` script will require sudo root access to be able to read the files from the SD-Card image.
+Please cat the script if you want to inspect the operations.

    The operation for the ARM variants does not install very fast, outright slow, as it runs ARM code under emulated QEmu environment.
 Sometimes this emulation